NilStack/HardShell/README.md

 # HardShell

 HardShell is a protector to keep app from specific crashes.
-Now it only catches and protects app from the crash caused by "unrecognized selector sent to instance".
+Now it only protects app from the crash caused by "unrecognized selector sent to instance".
 More features will come step by step.

 The idea is from [Baymax's introduction](https://neyoufan.github.io/2017/01/13/ios/BayMax_HTSafetyGuard/) which is from Wangyi (Hangzhou).
 They promise Baymax SDK will be released but don't mention the schedule and if it will be opensourced.
 So I build HardShell.